nchristensen/pySEMTools/doc/index.rst

 ..
-PyNekTools documentation master file, created by sphinx-quickstart on Sat Jul 13 22:34:22 2024.
+PySEMTools documentation master file, created by sphinx-quickstart on Sat Jul 13 22:34:22 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyNekTools
+PySEMTools
 ==========

-PyNekTools is a Python package for post-processing Spectral Element Method data for fluid simulations.
+PySEMTools is a Python package for post-processing Spectral Element Method data for fluid simulations.

 The following pages contain documentation for some of the most relevant classes and functions.
 However, some are missing.
 For a complete list of classes and functions, please refer to the source code.
 Particularly for POD calculations.